How Tai Chi Qigong Aligns with TCM: Promoting Chi Circulation

-In Traditional Chinese Medicine (TCM), health is believed to be a result of balanced Chi (vital energy) flowing freely through the body’s meridians.
-If Chi stagnates or is blocked, the body’s harmony is disrupted, leading to illness or discomfort.
-One of the primary ways Tai Chi Qigong aligns with TCM is by promoting the smooth circulation of this vital energy throughout the body.
-Through its gentle movements, deep breathing, and meditative focus, Tai Chi Qigong actively supports energy flow and contributes to overall health and vitality.
+Traditional Chinese Medicine (TCM) defines health as balanced Chi (vital energy) flowing freely through the body’s meridians.
+When Chi stagnates or blocks, ithe body loses harmony and illness can follow.
+Tai Chi Qigong supports TCM because it promotes smooth circulation of this vital energy.
+This circulation keeps energy moving throughout the body.
+Tai Chi Qigong uses gentle movements, deep breathing, and meditative focus to guide this flow.
+These practices work together to build overall health and vitality.

 Movement Stimulates the Meridians